LeonTrii/Playground/Physics Exercises/readme.md

 # Physics Exercises

-Solutions to chosen problems in the book <em>Elementary Mechanics Using Python: A Modern Course Combining Analytical and Numerical Techniques</em>.
+Solutions to self-selected problems in the book <em>Elementary Mechanics Using Python: A Modern Course Combining Analytical and Numerical Techniques</em>.